trapexit/mergerfs/README.md

 While they won't show up when using [listxattr](http://linux.die.net/man/2/listxattr) mergerfs offers a number of special xattrs to query information about the files served.
 To access the values you will need to issue a [getxattr](http://linux.die.net/man/2/getxattr) for one of the following:

-* user.mergerfs.basepath : gives you the base mount point for the file given the current search policy
+* user.mergerfs.basepath: the base mount point for the file given the current search policy
+* user.mergerfs.relpath: the relative path of the file from the perspective of the mount point
-* user.mergerfs.fullpath : gives you the full path of the original file given the search policy
+* user.mergerfs.fullpath: the full path of the original file given the search policy
+* user.mergerfs.allpaths: a NUL ('\0') separated list of full paths to all files found

 ```
 [trapexit:/tmp/mount] $ ls